Black History Month activities to do with your children

 2. Learn to Hula Hoop

-Is your little one a dancer? why not try hula hooping?
-Watch the Black Hula Hoopers unite group and try it out for yourself!
-Hooping is one of the ways people can heal and strengthen themselves in a world where they have constantly had to navigate around and through race with all of its complexities.
+Is your little one a dancer?
+Why not try hula hooping?
+Watch the Black Hula Hoopers unite the group and try it out for yourself!
+Hooping is one way people can heal and strengthen themselves in a world where they have constantly had to navigate around and through race with all of its complexities.

 A three generation African-American family having fun together outdoors spinning plastic hoops around their waists.
 The 14 year old granddaughter is the center of attention.